How Much Salt Do I Need?Dr. Nitin Gupte

 The surest way to go overboard with our capacity to acquire a bad habit like overeating or over-drinking is to recklessly persist with it.
 Same holds true to eating too much salt.
 The more we eat it, the more do our taste buds demand it for the same level of the pleasure of eating salty food.

-Gradually you can over-consume food, alcohol or salt in quantities you couldn’t possibly have consumed previously.
+Gradually you can over-consume food, sugar, salt and even alcohol in quantities you couldn’t possibly have consumed previously.
 Your capacity of consuming food, alcohol or salt keeps going up.

-Incidentally, the same applies in equal measure to eating sweets!
+So the same applies in equal measure to eating sweets!
+The more you eat sweet foods, the more you can eat it!

 Too much sodium can lead to water retention and high blood pressure.
 Your doctor may ask you to cut down on your sodium (salt) intake if your blood pressure is high or you have oedema (swelling) on your body.